blct-w/Pedrl-Algorithm/README.md

 # Pedrl-Algorithm
 Key code and test data for Pedrl algorithm.
 This project is code in vs2017 with C# under .net core 2.1.
-This a WebApi project.
+This a restful WebApi project.
-The restful service is code in the ["./Code/Pderl/Controllers/DemController.cs "](https://github.com/blct-w/Pedrl-Algorithm/blob/master/Code/Pderl/Controllers/DemController.cs);
+The api service is code in the ["./Code/Pderl/Controllers/DemController.cs "](https://github.com/blct-w/Pedrl-Algorithm/blob/master/Code/Pderl/Controllers/DemController.cs);
 The main function of Pderl is code in ["./Code/Pderl/DemAnalysisHandle.cs"](https://github.com/blct-w/Pedrl-Algorithm/blob/master/Code/Pderl/DemAnalysisHandle.cs);
 The DEM used in this project is not continuous.
 All dems available are in folder ["./DEM/"](https://github.com/blct-w/Pedrl-Algorithm/tree/master/DEM), and you can add your own dem file to this folder (only support *.tif);